BlkInData/blkindata.github.io/content/project/BlackInDataViz/index.md

 ---
 title: "#BlackInDataViz"
 summary: Creating space for Black people in data to share their work in the form of favourite data visualisation images.
-Also hosting a competition for data visualisation using a shared dataset, further reinforcing community.
-We will also host a ‘Data Viz in a Day’ skills workshop, focusing on instructing beginners on creating data visualizations.

 tags:
 - Data visualization
 - Skills